CrispenGari/netlogo101/00_BASICS/README.md

 to go
   let l [2 3 4 6]
-  print word "The mean of the list is: " calculate-mean l
+  print word "The mean of the list is: " calculate-mean l print word "A random number in a list: " one-of l ;; allows you to random select an element of a list. end

-end

 to-report calculate-mean [l]